hugoperier/hotkeys-inputs-js/README.md

 inputAction.offInputActions(`moveActions`)
 ```

+# Testing

+*I have been using node 14.18.0 for the development*

+- Clone the repository
+- Run `npm install` and then `npm build`
+- use the `index.html`
+- Happy coding!

 # Contributing

 If you would like to contribute to the development of this library, please reach out to us.
 We welcome contributions of all kinds, from bug reports and fixes to new features and improvements.